michaelbuckner/NOW-Dynamic-Data-Generator/README.md

 ## Features

 - Generate 10K+ records with realistic data for ServiceNow tables
-- Focused implementation for incident records (with case records coming soon)
+- Support for incident and CSM case records
 - Hard-coded reference and choice values for consistent data generation
 - OpenRouter LLM integration for generating realistic short descriptions and detailed descriptions
 - Optimized for performance with batch processing
-- CSV output for easy import into ServiceNow
+- CSV or Excel output for easy import into ServiceNow

 ## Prerequisites